Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Experiments

 \subsubsection{Comparison of Attack Methods}

-Given that existing label-only model inversion attack methods do not prioritize the training of high-quality generators, we selected two white-box attack methods and one black-box attack method as baselines for fair comparison: Generative Model Inversion (\textbf{GMI}) \cite{zhang2020secret}, Pseudo Label-Guided Model Inversion Attack (\textbf{PLG}) \cite{yuan2023pseudo}, and Learning-Based Model Inversion (\textbf{LB-MIA}) \cite{yang2019neural}.
+Considering that none of the current generators in black-box MIA can do what the methods in this paper do in the FaceScrub task, we selected two white-box attack methods and one black-box attack method as baselines for fair comparison: Generative Model Inversion (\textbf{GMI}) \cite{zhang2020secret}, Pseudo Label-Guided Model Inversion Attack (\textbf{PLG}) \cite{yuan2023pseudo}, and Learning-Based Model Inversion (\textbf{LB-MIA}) \cite{yang2019neural}.
+Due to the low complexity of handwritten digital images (a single channel and most of the pixel values are 0), LB-MIA can do equally well, so for the MNIST task, only comparisons are made with this.
 All three methods employ a generator for attack purposes, with GMI and PLG utilizing a generator from GAN and LB-MI employing an inversion model from an AE framework.
-Despite the white-box nature of GMI and PLG, we restricted the target model to label prediction only for the sake of fair comparison.
 GMI necessitates gradient descent to generate representative data for the target label, thus we did not modify the original training and recovery stages.
 PLG can generate representative data by inputting the target label and latent vector, so we adopted the same selection strategy as our own method.
 However, the original strategy of assigning top-$n$ images to each individual proved unreliable under a label-only setting during the training stage.
 Consequently, we used all auxiliary data for training and trained under a white-box setting to facilitate a fairer comparison between our diffusion model and GAN trained under a white-box setting.
 Lastly, in order to enable LB-MIA to generate the most representative data for the target label, we directly encoded the label as a corresponding one-hot vector to train the inversion model.
 All methods, including our own, trained their respective attack models on the same auxiliary dataset and performed model inversion attacks on the same target model trained on the same training set.